Important information: How to spot a scam

 EasyPark emails are easy to identify.
 Here’s what to check:

-• Authentic email address: Look for an email address ending with @easypark.net.
+Authentic email address: Look for an email address ending with @easypark.net or @hello.easypark.net.

-• Safe links: If the email includes links, they should always direct you to an official EasyPark page.
+Safe links: If the email includes links, they should always direct you to an official EasyPark page or to Apple’s App Store or Google Play.

-If you’re unsure about an email’s legitimacy, report it to the authorities.
+If you’re unsure about an email’s legitimacy, report it as spam to your email service provider or to the appropriate authorities.

 Spotting legitimate QR codes